helcomsecretariat/Biodiversity/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Let us know if you want to use MADS or have any questions at helcom.data@helcom.fi
+Let us know if you have any questions at data@helcom.fi